davecheney/mdns/README.md

     mdns.PublishA("yourhost.local", 3600, net.IP(192,168,1,100))

 This places an A record into the internal zone file.
 Broadcast mDNS queries that match records in the internal zone file are responded to automatically.
+Other records types are supported, check the godoc for more information.

+    godoc githib.com/davecheney/mdns